tonylukasavage/async-in-js/README.md

 ## Running examples

+The following is how you would run the `2-async.js` example.

 ```
 npm install
 ./runner 2-async.js
 ```

+Valid example names:

+* 1-callbacks
+* 2-async.js
+* 3-promises
+* 4-co
+* 5-async-await

 ## Testing and contributing

-All preprocessing with babel and tests are run via grunt
+All preprocessing with babel and tests are run via `grunt`.
+This means if you make any changes to `5-async-await`, you'll need to run `grunt` to make sure it gets transpiled before attempting to run the example.
+Tests are run via [mocha](https://mochajs.org/) using [should](https://github.com/shouldjs/should.js) assertions.

 ```
 npm install -g grunt-cli